philsturgeon/phil.tech/_posts/2015-03-15-php-7-feature-freeze.markdown

 });
 {% endhighlight %}

 This RFC is another Joe Watkins and Phil Sturgeon production.
-Joe likes to write the code, but doesn't always have the time or energy to get things through the RFC proceedure.
+Joe likes to write the code, but doesn't always have the time or energy to get things through the RFC procedure.
 I help out by writing tests, handling the RFC wiki entry, gathering feedback, discussing changes, etc.

 Clearly we don't make a bad team, as this one is steaming through the vote.